 The best part is that PushEngage has a plan for everyone.
 If you’re a startup with a limited budget, you can send push notifications for free or buy a basic plan.

 PushEngage pricing is based on the total number of subscribers.
-The free plan allows up to 500 subscribers, which is a perfect fit for personal bloggers, small businesses, and startups to send web push notifications.
+The free version allows up to 200 subscribers, which is a perfect fit for personal bloggers, small businesses, and startups to send web push notifications.

-The basic plan lets you add up to 100,000 subscribers with unlimited campaigns, custom segmentation, advanced analytics, notification scheduling, and more.
+The Business plan lets you add up to 50,000 subscribers with unlimited campaigns, custom segmentation, advanced analytics, notification scheduling, and more.

-PushEngage Premium plan is for large businesses having up to 500,000 subscribers.
+PushEngage Premium plan is best for SaaS and large businesses having up to 100,000 subscribers.
 It comes with timezone notifications, drip autoresponders, goal tracking, priority customer support, and A/B testing options.

 That’s PushEngage in brief.
 Now let’s dive into PushEngage features for complete information on each and all push notification options.

 PushEngage has a lot to offer for sending web and mobile push notifications.
 It has a WordPress plugin as well as a Shopify app making it easy to get started on some of the most popular website platforms.

 PushEngage also easily integrates with any other platform including WooCommerce, Wix, Magneto, BigCommerce, PrestaShop, Joomla, Drupal, and any HTML website.

 Plus, PushEngage notifications will work on Chrome, Firefox, Safari, Edge, Opera, Samsung, and UC Browser.
 They also work on both Android and iOS devices.

 Now let’s explore its features to see if it’s the right fit for your business.